gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_5_generate_image.md

 ## Introduction

 This guide shows you how to use the Code Interpreter tool in Azure AI Foundry Agents to generate a pie chart of sales by region from a CSV file.
-You will upload a CSV file containing sales data, create an agent with the Code Interpreter tool, and request a pie chart visualization.
+You will upload a sample sales data file, create an agent with the Code Interpreter, and request a pie chart visualization.

 ## Prerequisites